apache/hudi/rfc/rfc-51/rfc-51.md

 ![](filter-by-lucene-index.jpg)

-By using lucene based record level index, we can exactly read what we want from parquet file.
+By using lucene based secondary index, we can exactly read what we want from parquet file.

 ## Rollout/Adoption Plan